 So, your products are safely packed and new international customers are eagerly waiting for them to arrive.
 Now you just need to get your goods to them by air, land or sea, but to do that you’ll need to produce a commercial invoice.

-A commercial invoice is a special document created for international shipments that gives the buyer and customs officials in the destination country important information about the export.
-It contains more information than the type of sales invoice you’d issue to a buyer who lives down the road.
-The extra details are used to calculate import tariffs and confirm the shipment is legal.
+A commercial invoice is a document created for international shipments containing important information about the export.
+It includes extra details than regular sales invoices to calculate tariffs and confirm the shipment is legal.
+Commercial invoices are also used to create a customs declaration.

-Getting your commercial invoices right is essential for preventing hold-ups with your shipments and staying on good terms with customers and customs officials.
-In this article, we’ll look at what you need to include on your commercial invoices so that your exports run as smoothly as possible.
+Getting your commercial invoices right is essential for preventing hold-ups with your shipments and staying on good terms with customers and customs authorities.
+In the sections below, we’ll look at what you need to include on your commercial invoices to ensure the shipping process runs smoothly for you (the seller) and your overseas buyer.

 - Although there isn’t a standardised format for a commercial invoice, there are several pieces of information it must include.